 The function code may appear complex at first, but upon closer examination, you’ll see that it is actually quite simple and elegant.
 First, we use a common table expression (CTE) to strip apart a timestamp (the first input parameter) into its individual components.
 From there, we check the format provided (the second input parameter) and reassemble the timestamp using the requested format and parts.

 The function is also flexible.
 To add another pattern, simply append another

 WHEN clause with the expected format.
 When an unexpected pattern is encountered, an error message is returned.

 values ts_fmt(current timestamp,'yyyymmdd') '20030818' values ts_fmt(current timestamp,'asa') 'date format asa not recognized.'

-These examples answer the most common questions I’ve encountered on dates and times.
-I’ll update this article with more examples if feedback suggests that I should.
-(In fact, I’ve updated this three times already… thanks to readers).
+This article has shown how to use SQL on DB2 to calculate, convert, format, and compare timestamps.
+The provided examples answer the most common questions I’ve encountered on dates and times.
+I’ll update this with more examples if feedback suggests that I should.
+(In fact, I’ve updated this three times already — thanks to readers).

 Bill Wilkins, DB2 Partner Enablement